packit/packit-service/CONTRIBUTING.md

 ### How to contribute code to packit

-1. Create a fork of the `packit` repository.
+1. Create a fork of the `packit-service` repository.
 2. Create a new branch just for the bug/feature you are working on.
 3. Once you have completed your work, create a Pull Request, ensuring that it meets the requirements listed below.